spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 An important property of well designed shortcut functions is that they only have local effects on your code.
-For example, when we introduced ``get_object_or_404``, we replaced 4 lines in the original function and saved some typing, but there were no effects on the external behaviour of that view function, or on the interface of any function or method.
+For example, when we introduced ``get_object_or_404``, we replaced 4 lines in the original function and saved some noise, but there were no effects on the external behaviour of that view function, or on the interface of any function or method.
 If you want “controlled” coupling that doesn't hurt your code base, this is vital.